Leigh Verrill-Rhys: Author | Novelist Home | Hafan Fiction | Ffuglen

 The above photograph looks over Firenze from the Etruscan stronghold of Fiesole - another place in my novel holding special significance in the story of Sylviana and Eric.
 The novel is featured on the website of Firenze Turismo.

-My contemporary novel, Salsa Dancing with Pterodactyls, was completed at the end of 2009 and revised in 2012, Part I was published by Eres in January 2013.
+My contemporary novel, Salsa Dancing with Pterodactyls, was completed at the end of 2009 and revised in 2012 and was published by Eres in 2014.
+I have edited and revised the book and Salsa Dancing with Pterodactyls (2nd ebook Ed.) was published in March 2014 with a 2nd reprint paperback edition in 2015.
 This novel is a work of my heart and soul – my magnum opus.
 I began to write this novel when time came at less of a premium and, like all my work, filled pads of notepaper, some with scratchings and some with flow.
-This novel takes place in San Francisco – my second home town.
-Part II will be released on March 29th.
+Salsa Dancing with Pterodactyls is a multicultural, interracial love story about an American family and takes place in San Francisco – my second home town.

 A snapshot of Salsa Dancing with Pterodactyls :